Web Hosting vs VPS Hosting: Performance & Cost Compared

 What is VPS hosting and how is it different?

-VPS hosting stands for virtual private server VPS hosting.
-It’s a more powerful hosting solution compared to web hosting plan.
-In virtual private server VPS hosting, a single physical server is divided into multiple virtual servers, with each virtual server functioning as an independent unit.
+VPS or virtual private server hosting is a powerful hosting solution compared to web hosting.
+In VPS hosting, a single physical server is divided into multiple virtual servers, with each virtual server functioning as an independent unit.

 Unlike web hosting, where all the resources are shared with other websites, VPS hosting gives you dedicated resources, meaning you have more control over your website’s performance.